Cogent's Beef Breeding Programme

-It is estimated that around 50% of all beef in the UK is a product of the dairy herd.
+It is estimated that over 60% of all beef in the UK is a product of the dairy herd.
 Improving the quality of these cattle can bring benefits to both dairy farmers and the wider beef supply chain.

 Cogent has been working to strengthen its Beef Breeding Programme over the past three years to help guide producers on breeding decisions which are likely to be more beneficial for the dairy-cross-beef market.
 The programme partners with nucleus herds to develop reputable and bespoke genetics for each sire breed.
 By working with individual herds, Cogent ensures consistent and desired sire lines whose marketable traits flow through to the cross bred calf.

 The Cogent Beef programme is designed to address the ever-increasing demand of using beef semen in the dairy herd, highlighting the importance of providing consistent genetics that are repeatable.